EmployTest Logo

 Medical terminology is the shared language of medical professionals, especially for medical assistants.
 It’s part of the medical assistant’s role to quickly record the doctor’s preliminary assessments during an examination, followed by prognosis and treatment recommendations.

 Speed and accuracy are essential during this task.
-Leaning on their knowledge of medical terminology allows medical assistants to take notes in real-time, without error.
+Medical assistants’ knowledge of medical terminology allows them to take notes in real time without error.
 Knowledge of medical terminology is also crucial if the medical assistant’s job includes speaking to the patient and explaining their instructions.

 Improve Your Healthcare Recruitment Strategies with Pre-Employment Tests